-Hobbies Card Games & Gambling The Poker Definition of Limp Share PINTEREST Email Print Gregor Schuster / Getty Images Card Games & Gambling Poker Gambling Strategies & Tips Casinos Sports Gambling Blackjack By Toby Bochan Toby Bochan is a writer, editor, poker teacher and the author of "The Badass Girl's Guide to Poker." our editorial process Toby Bochan Updated October 04, 2018 To limp in poker is to bet the absolute minimum needed to stay in a hand.
+Hobbies Card Games & Gambling The Poker Definition of Limp Share PINTEREST Email Print Gregor Schuster / Getty Images Card Games & Gambling Poker Casinos Sports Gambling Blackjack By Toby Bochan Toby Bochan Toby Bochan is a writer, editor, poker teacher and the author of "The Badass Girl's Guide to Poker."
+Learn about our Editorial Process Updated on 10/04/18 To limp in poker is to bet the absolute minimum needed to stay in a hand.
 Limping is often used when the little blind simply calls the big blind instead of raising.
 It's also known as limp in, flat call, or calling the blind.
 An open limp is when the first player to enter the pot preflop bets only the amount of the big blind, the minimum bet.
 The under the gun position is one that is most likely to open limp to see how the rest of the table will be playing their hands.
 Limping is considered to be weak and passive play and is seen more among beginning poker players rather than experienced players, who prefer to open with a raise if they have a hand they wish to play.
 Small Blind Limp An example of the small blind limp is being dealt 8-9 offsuit in the small blind.
 All of the players before you fold so only the big blind and you will be in the hand if you limp in.
 You place the minimum bet in hopes that the big blind will simply check and you'll be able to see a cheap flop.
 By limping in from the small blind, you risk that the big blind will raise and you'll have to decide whether to match it to see the flop.
 However, it is a cheap investment as you've already had to bet half of the amount of the big blind if you had folded rather than limped in.
 If you have a strong starting hand when in the small blind, limping would be a weak or passive move.
 But if the big blind raises, you have the choice of reraising and sweetening the pot.
 However, that also signals that you have a strong hand, perhaps A-A. A small blind limp with a strong hand can be a tactic to use against an aggressive player in the big blind.
 You can anticipate that they will raise and then you have the opportunity to call them and see the flop or to re-raise.
 Open Limp An example of an open limp is that you are the player under the gun and have the first action preflop.
 The big blind minimum bet is $10, so you place that bet.
 The action then proceeds around the table and other players have the chance to call, raise, or fold.
 If everyone folds and the big blind checks, then there are just you two in the pot, plus the $5 from the small blind, who folded.
 More often, in the above scenario, one of the other players will raise the bet.
 You then have the choice to fold, call, or reraise.
 If you aren't prepared to defend your hand and call the raise, you have wasted chips by limping in.
 From any position, limping in is considered to be a beginner's move and weak or passive play.
 But you might use it as a tactic if you are prepared to call any raise.